siduction/sidu-manual/data/en/0315-part-lvm_en.md

    ~~~

    The command creates the physical volume on the first partition of the first hard disk.
-   This process is repeated on each partition as needed.
+   This process is to be repeated on each partition as needed.

 3. Creating a volume group